 Here is the scale Moderate: 10%; Moderately Severe: 20%; Severe: 30%; Loss of use: 40%

-Also called pes planus or fallen arches; is a postural deformity in which the arches of the foot collapse.
-Where the entire sole coming into complete or near-complete contact with the ground.
+Also called pes planus or fallen arches, it is a postural deformity in which the arches of the foot collapse and cause pain and/or any limitation in function, where the entire sole comes into complete or near-complete contact with the ground.

 A general term used to denote a painful foot condition in the metatarsal region of the foot (the area just before the toes, more commonly referred to as the ball-of-the-foot).
-This is a common foot disorder that can affect the bones and joints at the ball-of-the-foot.
+This common foot disorder can affect the bones and joints at the ball of the foot.
 10%

 Otherwise known as stiff big toe is degenerative arthritis and stiffness due to bone spurs that affect the MTP joint at the base of the hallux (big toe).
 Davies-Colley initially described hallux flexus in 1887 as a plantarflexed posture of phalanx relative to the metatarsal head.
 10%